 1,800+ Internship experiences shared online by WashU students, allowing students to reach out to classmates for insider advice & connections.
 Encourage your student to log into students.wustl.edu/success-stories to start browsing.

 Career Interest Groups

 Industry-focused, educational skill-building groups that explore various career opportunities and often include engagement with professionals.
 Groups include:

 - Strategic Communications

-The Mission of the WashU Career Center is to support students and alumni as they transform their passions, education, and skills into purposeful career paths by teaching lifelong career development strategies and by connecting our diverse students, alumni, and employers.
+The Mission of the WashU Center for Career Engagement is to support students and alumni as they transform their passions, education, and skills into purposeful career paths by teaching lifelong career development strategies and by connecting our diverse students, alumni, and employers.